What is an EWS1 Survey?

 When do I need an EWS1 survey?

-You may need to ask the building owner to instigate an EWS1 survey if you’re a leaseholder or freeholder looking to sell or remortgage your home.
+You may need to ask the building owner to instigate an EWS1 survey if you’re a Leaseholder or freeholder looking to sell or remortgage your home.
 It is not a legal requirement, but you may find that the mortgage provider won’t lend to you without it as it helps valuers to estimate the worth of the property.
 You can download an example of an EWS1 form from the RICS website.
 It will need to be completed by a chartered fire engineer following an intrusive survey.

 What type of buildings require an EWS1 survey?